Need some ideas of places to visit in Europe?

 One of Frances most popular cities receiving visitors from all over the world, Nice is really a gem in the Mediterranean.
 Nice is a port city that receives many visitors daily through land and water too!
 You’ll find a lot of activity in this area, including the old port area which is a must see with it’s cool markets.
 You can grab a bottle of wine, cheese, and baguette for 10 euros and have a little picnic in the sun.
 Nice’s has a rock beach which isn’t so pleasant but you’ll still find hoards of people there, and I definitely recommend spending some time there.
 This article on how to spend a weekend in Nice is a must read.

 A landing point for many European travelers, London is the capital of England and is a must see place for everyone.
 London is an expensive city but it’s a major city with everything you could want to do.
 It’s a great city to simply walk around taking photos.
 Popular things to do include riding a double decker bus and exploring around the Thames river where you’ll see Tower bridge and many of London’s modern architecture.
-There is so many things to do in London, I feel a week here is needed or more.
+There is so many things to do in London, I feel you need at least four days in London to a couple weeks to truly get the full London experience!

-Rivals to Prague as the most beautiful city in middle Europe, Budapest is a very affordable city with plenty to do.
+Rivals to Prague as the most beautiful city in middle Europe, Budapest is a very affordable city with plenty to do for just one day or one week!
 It’s a little more spread out that a city like Prague however getting around is fairly inexpensive.
 I recommend renting a bike to stroll around.
 Budapest is a city divided by the Danube River.
 On one side, is the “Buda” side where the rich people live (it’s the hilly side), and the other side is the “Pest” side which is mostly flat and where things cost a lot less.
 It’s where you’ll want to stay if you’re on a budget or backpacking.

 Lisbon is a can’t miss city in Portugal.
 It’s one of those cities that has moderate to warm temperatures all year and a long rooted history for the Portuguese people.
 Europe is generally seen as a more expensive place to visit, and rightfully so.
 However, Lisbon is one of those Western European cities that is very affordable with a high standard of tourist things to do!
 To get an idea of what it’s like, you can read this One day Lisbon itinerary.